 Enjoy fall in Fort Wayne with a drive, bike ride, or hike in our trails, parks and preserves.
 While you’re here discover other fun activities including fall festivities, the Fort Wayne Children's Zoo, and much more!
 Discover our fall recommendations at www.VisitFortWayne.com/Fall.

 Fort Wayne, Indiana’s Fall Foliage Points of Interest

 We invited a few of our friends to share their perspectives on where to find the best fall colors near Fort Wayne, Indiana.
 Follow this guide or build your own adventure with some of the best spots to see fall foliage in Fort Wayne.

 1802 Chapman Road, Huntertown, IN 46748

 According to ACRES Land Trust, you don’t have to go far to find gold this fall.
 Local nature preserves are the perfect place to immerse yourself in shades of bright yellow, ruby, garnet, and emerald.
 No shovel required!

 Just north of Fort Wayne, the Tom and Jane Dustin Nature Preserve takes on a fantastic yellow-gold glow each autumn.
 Shagbark hickory leaves dominate the forest landscape here—and in the right places, in the right light or rain, this place truly glows in October.
-The effect is all the more stunning as you drive through the shifting landscape: from the expanding city, turning off Coldwater, onto Chapman Road, then up the long drive to the ACRES office, perched 80 feet over Cedar Creek on steep, unexpected ravine.
+The effect is all the more stunning as you drive through the shifting landscape: from the expanding city, turning off Coldwater, onto Chapman Road, then up the long drive to the ACRES office, perched 80 feet over Cedar Creek on the steep, unexpected ravine.

 This preserve features approximately two miles of trails on 90 forever-protected acres of land, part of the 1,000-acres-and-growing Cedar Creek Corridor project.